AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 _Metric: How many of the team members understand the purpose and the intended outcome of the meeting?_

-_Metric: How often do you have a meeting to discuss the very same thing that you did a few weeks before?
+_Metric: How often do you have a meeting to discuss the very same thing that you did a few weeks before?_

 Meetings should have a purpose and an intended outcome.
 These need to be stated at the beginning of the meeting.
 Having a time constraint is a positive thing; not a negative.
 Having not quite enough time is better than having too much time (usually).
 People will work a bit harder and more deliberately to achieve an outcome.

-So, try experimenting with scheduling shorter meetings.
+The fault with most meetings is that they're too long, not too short.
+So, it is worth attempting an experiment with scheduling shorter meetings.

 Some good rules of thumb that I've found are;
  1) Don't be afraid of 15 minute meetings.